martynasfreitakas/FinalFinance/README.md

 ## License

-This project is available for use with the author's permission.
 Please contact the author for more information regarding usage and permissions.